jhenstridge/www.jamesh.id.au/content/blog/2005/merging-in-bazaar/index.md

 <http://lists.gnu.org/archive/html/monotone-devel/2005-05/msg00000.html>

-Apparently there can be cases where its impossible to pick an ancestor so that the three-way merge doesn\'t silently corrupt code.\
+Apparently there can be cases where its impossible to pick an ancestor so that the three-way merge doesn't silently corrupt code.

 ---
 #### James Henstridge - <time datetime="2005-05-25 13:32:36">25 May, 2005</time>